International Law Section

 If you are interested in submitting an article, please send us your proposed topic or manuscript as soon as possible to firstname.lastname@example.org, so that we can approve and, if selected for publication, assign an editor to work with you on finalizing your article.

 New!
 Advertisement Spaces Available

-The California International Law Journal publishes three times a year and has a circulation of about 1,500 copies.
-The Winter 2014 issue is coming up, and there are advertisement spaces available for the businesses that would like to reach an audience of California lawyers who practices in various areas of international law.
+The California International Law Journal publishes two times a year and has a circulation of about 1,500 copies.
+The Winter/Spring 2014 issue is coming up, and there are advertisement spaces available for the businesses that would like to reach an audience of California lawyers who practices in various areas of international law.
 For a half-page ad, rates are as low as $300 per issue and $720 for three issues.
 If you or someone you know are interested in more information, please reach out to Ellie Kim or Julie Martinez.